 Every homeowner faces the tough decision between repairing or replacing an old air conditioner.
 You need to weigh several factors before you make a final decision.
-While most air conditioners are designed to last at least 15 years, there are instances when air conditioner repair in Cambridge, Ontario, can become an expensive affair, forcing homeowners to consider an Air Conditioning replacement Milton ON.
+While most air conditioners are designed to last at least 15 years, there are instances when air conditioner repair in Cambridge, Ontario, can become an expensive affair, forcing homeowners to consider an Air Conditioning replacement in Milton ON.
 Here are a few questions to ask yourself before you decide to replace your cooling unit.

 Few Questions to Ask Before Replacing Your Cooling Unit

 How Old is Your Current System?

 According to industry experts, the average lifespan of an air conditioner is approximately 15 years.
 If you extensively use your air conditioner, the life expectancy will be much lower.
 Depending on where you live, your unit may also be exposed to high humidity levels, sulfur, and salt water, which could take a toll on your unit over time.
 This can bring down the lifespan of your unit to about 10 years, give or take a year.
-If your unit is over ten years old, it is time to start giving replacement options a serious consideration.
+If your unit is over ten years old, it is time to start giving replacement options serious consideration.

 How Expensive is Repair?